esnet/pond/docs/pipeline.md

 During our aggregation, output IndexedEvents are formed with the average of "in", and the average of "out".
 The value of the "type" field is kept in the final result using the `keep` aggregation function.

 In this case we simply want to collect the events.
-To do this we separate the output events using both the IndexEvent's Index (which describes the windowed timerange of the event), joined with the value of the "type" field that we preserved in our aggregation.
+To do this we separate the output events using both the `IndexEvent`'s `Index` (which describes the windowed time range of the event), joined with the value of the "type" field that we preserved in our aggregation.

 ---